duplxey/postgres-post/README.md

 ![Back4app Database Populated](https://i.ibb.co/qpfpFR3/back4app-test-data.png)

-The test data will allow us to test our backend and frontend later in the article.
+The test data will later allow us to test the backend and frontend.

 #### Cloud Code

-Cloud Code allows your backend to execute custom JavaScript functions on the server-side.
+Back4app allows you to execute custom JavaScript code via Cloud Code functions.
 The functions can be scheduled as jobs, or invoked by Parse or HTTP requests.
 Since they're operated within a managed environment, that eliminates the necessity to handle and scale your own servers.

 > To learn more about Functions as a Service (FaaS) check out [What are Serverless functions?](https://blog.back4app.com/what-are-serverless-functions-in-cloud-computing/)

-We'll create a Cloud Code function that calculates the expense statistics.
+We'll utilize a Cloud Code function to caclulate the expense statistics.

-To create a Cloud Code function, first first select "Cloud Code > Functions & Web Hosting" on the sidebar.
+To create one, select "Cloud Code > Functions & Web Hosting" on the sidebar.
 Then open *cloud/main.js* and paste in the following code:

 ```js
 // cloud/main.js